-Revenue from the sale of gold, silver and doré, including by-product revenue, is recognized when persuasive evidence of a sale arrangement exists, the risks and rewards of ownership pass to the purchaser, the selling price is measurable, and collectability is probable.
-The risks and rewards of ownership are considered to have been transferred when title passes to the customer.
-Revenue from the sale of gold, silver and doré is measured at the fair value of the consideration received or receivable, and may be subject to adjustment once final weights and assays are determined.
+Revenue from the sale of gold, silver and doré is recognized when persuasive evidence of a sale arrangement exists, the risks and rewards of ownership pass to the purchaser, the selling price is measurable, and collectability is probable.
+Revenue from the sale of gold, silver and doré is measured at the fair value of the consideration received or receivable and may be subject to adjustment once final weights and assays are determined.
 When pre-production sales are directly attributed in the development of an asset, the proceeds are offset against the asset cost.